K-PaaS/application-platform-guide-eng/user_guide/development_platform/servicepack.md

 ### <a name="18"/>3.
 Service release Development Guide

 #### <a name="19"/>3.1.
 Outline
 The BOSH release consists of jobs (packages-driven scripts, monit scripts, etc.), packages, source code, and metadata from related sources.
-Install software through BOSH (service back-end, broker and etc.).
+Install software through BOSH (service back-end, bro, etc.).
 The binary file (also known as "blobs") required for packaging, eliminates the need of necessity to store files inside the release storage.
 It is stored in the Blob repository in the release and can be referenced externally.
 Write a release yml to utilize the BOSH release.

-Refer: If the service back-end (refer to the software: 2.2 Service Architecture provided by the service provider) is a provider that already provides as an external service, it is not necessary to install the service back-end with the BOSH release, and only the broker can develop and connect to the external service.
-In this case, install with Bosh release for Borker only.
+Refer: If the service back-end (refer to the software: 2.2 Service Architecture provided by the service provider) is a provider that already provides an external service, it is not necessary to install the service back-end with the BOSH release, and only the broker can develop and connect to the external service.
+In this case, install with Bosh release for Broker only.
 However, if an externally provided service is included in the IaaS where the CF is installed (if it is a cloud operation in a disconnected network), the service back-end is distributed as a BOSH release.
 In addition, if you use external services and want to provide (cf push) as an application for an open cloud platform, you can skip the BOSH release and proceed with the 2.
-Service Borker Guide.
+Service Broker Guide.

 #### <a name="20"/>3.2.
 Bosh Architecture